Jeremy-Polanco/Jobs-API/README.md

 <!-- Example: -->

-To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) also you will also need to set up a .env file where you can add the json web token, the connection to an MongoDB and JWT expires option.
+To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) also you will also need to set up a .env file where you can add the json web token, the connection to MongoDB and JWT expires option.

 From your command line: